Judge denies Mangano's bid for new trial

 Federal judge denies former Nassau County Executive Edward Mangano's bid for new trial

-A federal judge on Thursday set a March 23 date for the sentencing of former Nassau County Executive Edward Mangano for his corruption conviction, and denied his bid for a new trial.
+A federal judge has denied former Nassau County Executive Edward Mangano’s bid for a new trial in his 2019 corruption conviction and set a March 23 date for sentencing.

-U.S. District Court Judge Joan M. Azrack, in a 162-page memorandum and order issued Thursday, denied two post-trial defense motions seeking to overturn Mangano’s 2019 conviction and to grant the now-disbarred attorney a new trial.
+U.S. District Court Judge Joan M. Azrack, in a 162-page memorandum and order issued Thursday, rejected post-trial defense motions seeking to overturn Mangano’s 2019 conviction.

 Mangano’s wife and co-defendant, Linda Mangano, who was found guilty of lying to the FBI and obstruction of justice, had joined the motion for a new trial.
-Her bid was also denied.
+Her bid was also denied and she’ll be sentenced on the same day as her husband.

-Mangano’s attorney Kevin Keating had sought the acquittal on bribery charges based on multiple factors, including his contention that the government’s star witness, Harendra Singh, committed perjury at trial.
+Mangano’s attorney Kevin Keating had sought his client’s acquittal on bribery charges based on multiple factors, including his contention that the government’s star witness, Harendra Singh, a restaurateur, committed perjury when he testified at trial.

-Keating also cited the 2020 decision by the U.S. Court of Appeals for the Second Circuit, which tossed three of the seven counts in the corruption conviction of former New York State Assembly Speaker Sheldon Silver.
+Keating additionally cited the 2020 decision by the U.S. Court of Appeals for the Second Circuit, which tossed three of the seven counts in the corruption conviction of former New York State Assembly Speaker Sheldon Silver.
+Keating argued the Silver case set new standards for prosecutors in similar cases, and that Mangano should get a new trial and be acquitted on the bribery charges because of flaws in the jury instructions and insufficient trial evidence.

 But the judge, in dismissing the argument, said: "To the extent that Gulino’s testimony has any relevance to sentencing, Mangano now knows about Gulino’s additional conduct and failure to disclose that conduct to the government, and he can raise arguments about that conduct at sentencing."

+Linda Mangano’s attorney John Carman said in a text message Friday morning: "While the decision is disappointing, it represents the beginning of the end of a process that has already taken six years.
+Even so, Linda continues to show incredible strength and determination."

+Also on Friday, Azrack granted a prosecution request requiring Edward Mangano, who in 2020 began working at Oheka Castle, to provide the government’s Probation Department with updated information on his employment and earnings.
+Keating did not answer Friday when asked if Mangano is still working at the castle.

-Mangano was found guilty of conspiracy to commit federal program bribery, federal program bribery, conspiracy to commit honest services wire fraud, honest services wire fraud and conspiracy to obstruct justice during a jury trial in 2019.
+During a seven-week jury trial in 2019, Edward Mangano was found guilty of conspiracy to commit federal program bribery, federal program bribery, conspiracy to commit honest services wire fraud, honest services wire fraud and conspiracy to obstruct justice.

 The jury convicted Mangano of using his influence as Nassau’s then-new county executive in 2010 to sway Oyster Bay officials into indirectly backing what amounted to $20 million in loans for Singh.

-Jurors found Linda Mangano guilty of conspiracy to obstruct justice, obstruction of justice and two counts of lying to the FBI in connection with what prosecutors said was a no-show job provided by Singh.
+Jurors found Linda Mangano guilty of conspiracy to obstruct justice, obstruction of justice and two counts of lying to the FBI in connection with what prosecutors said was a bribe in the form of her more than $100,000 annual no-show job provided by Singh.

 The couple’s first trial ended with a hung jury in May 2018.
 Another defendant, former Town of Oyster Bay Supervisor John Venditto, was acquitted of corruption charges.

+The former county executive faces up to 20 years in prison, and Linda Mangano faces two to three years, although both are likely to receive lesser sentences under federal sentencing guidelines.

-During an April hearing on the motions, the defense questioned Singh about a statement he made in a sworn deposition in a civil court case later in 2019 that the bribes he gave the now-former county executive related to Nassau County "had nothing to do with the Town of Oyster Bay."
+During an April hearing on the motions, Keating questioned Singh about a statement he made in a sworn deposition in a civil court case later in 2019 that the bribes he gave Mangano related to Nassau County "had nothing to do with the Town of Oyster Bay."

 Singh testified that he felt "under duress" during his civil case appearance and was being a "wise guy" and "jerk" because of the way he was being questioned.